leehm00/Reading-Notes--Awesome-KV-Cache-Compression/Pruning : Evicting : Sparse/PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling.md

 ### **Key Idea and Technique**

-The key idea proposed by the authors is **PyramidKV**, a novel method for dynamic KV cache compression inspired by the concept of **Pyramidal Information Funneling**.
-The authors observe that attention in LLMs is not uniformly distributed across layers.
+**Pyramidal Information Funneling** The authors observe that attention in LLMs is not uniformly distributed across layers.
 Lower layers exhibit more scattered attention, while higher layers focus on more critical tokens, forming a pyramidal pattern.

 To capitalize on this, PyramidKV dynamically adjusts the KV cache size across different layers: